ADVANCE YOUR CAREER

 Faculty With Technical and Engineering Leadership Experience

-Our award-winning Faculty combine real-world experience with academic excellence to provide a multi-faceted approach to engineering management.
+Our award-winning Faculty combines real-world experience with academic excellence to provide a multi-faceted approach to engineering management.
 Our faculty members draw from both the School of Engineering and the Rice Center for Engineering Leadership, considered a national thought leader in engineering management and leadership.

 With experience working with Fortune 500 companies and top engineering executives and tech entrepreneurs, our faculty can provide you with the skills you need to develop your leadership potential while also growing your engineering expertise.

-Get answers to common questions about the Master of Engineering Management & Leadership program including information on costs, financial aid options, and more.
+Get answers to common questions about the online Engineering Management Master’s program including information on costs, financial aid options, and more.